 But there is some good news amongst all this.

 Are dentists open now in the UK?

 Firstly, the government has confirmed that dentists in England can stay open during the new lockdown restrictions which began on 5th November.
-The guidelines for dentists this time around are much clearer than during the March lockdown, which means practices are better prepared to continue seeing patients during this time and into the months that follow.
+The guidelines for dentists this time around are much clearer.
+That means practices are better prepared to continue seeing patients during this time and into the months that follow.
 It's a similar situation for dentists in Wales during their two-week ‘Firebreak' lockdown, due to end on 9th November.

 In Scotland, full NHS service resumed on 1st November, although the BDA has warned that this won't necessarily translate to all patients being able to access routine care.

 And in Northern Ireland, dentists are beginning to work through the backlog of patients who contacted them earlier in the year.

 Secondly, with a few months' experience performing dentistry during coronavirus restrictions, there is more information about what is considered safe and which precautions dentists should take.
 For example, the initial advice was to have 1 hour of downtime between patients after performing an Aerosol Generating Procedure (AGP).
 Now, provided the room has sufficient ventilation systems in place, this time has been reduced to between 10 and 30 minutes depending on the procedure performed.

 When you consider that the majority of dental procedures involve AGPs, it's clear that this makes a big difference to the number of patients that any dentist can treat in a given day.
 On the downside, this ventilation equipment costs around £10,000 and over half of the practices in the UK (57%) say they don't have the funds to make this investment, according to the BDA.
 Other precautions are still in place, including extra PPE requirements, which puts additional financial and administrative strain on practices.